BMorearty/google_sheets_tax_functions/README.md

 1. Make a Google sheet.
 2. Choose **Tools: Script Editor** from the menu.
-3. Paste these functions.
+3. Paste the contents of `tax_functions.js`.
 Now they're available for use in the sheet.